Pacific Horizon Expands Treasury with Share Buyback

 Pacific Horizon Investment Trust PLC (GB:PHI) has released an update.

-Pacific Horizon Investment Trust PLC has repurchased 1,724 of its own shares at a price of 574.24p, adding them to its treasury holdings, which now total 1,594,205 shares.
-This move adjusts the number of shares available on the market to 90,480,756, a figure that shareholders can use to assess their investment positions.
+Pacific Horizon Investment Trust PLC has repurchased 1,735 of its own Ordinary Shares at 573.26p each, which will be added to its Treasury holdings, now totaling 1,599,410 shares.
+This move reduces the number of shares available in the market to 90,475,551, impacting shareholder calculations under FCA rules.

 For further insights into GB:PHI stock, check out TipRanks’ Stock Analysis page.